Rashid Khan: Indian Premier League

 In February 2017, he was bought by Sunrisers Hyderabad for the 2017 Indian Premier League (IPL) for ₹4 crore.
-He was also amongst the two first-ever Afghan players to be selected for the IPL.
+He was amongst the two first-ever Afghan players to be selected for the IPL, along with Mohammad Nabi.

 He made his IPL debut in the opening fixture of the 2017 tournament, taking two wickets, as the Sunrisers Hyderabad won the match by 35 runs.
 He finished the tournament as the sixth-highest wicket-taker with 17 wickets from 14 matches.

 On 5 May 2018, during the 2018 Indian Premier League, Khan played in his 100th Twenty20 match.
 He took two wickets, affected a run out, and was named the man of the match.
 In March 2022, he played as the vice-captain for the Gujarat Titans in IPL 2022.

 On 9 April 2023, during the 2023 Indian Premier League, he took a hat-trick against Kolkata Knight Riders with figures of 3 for 37, becoming the fourth player to take a hat-trick in IPL history.